cheapjack/cheapjack.github.io/EverythingMinecraft.md

  * Dan 		now studying A Level Computer Science and Advanced Maths
  * Sam Germains - local Minecraft player
  *

+#### Maker Culture events

+ * Prototype cardboard pick & place trilateration crane (#TLRN) inspired by CloudMaker at OggCamp13, Liverpool
+ * **TLRN** Crane at **ANDFestival AND Fair**
+ * Minecraft Of Things presentation at Mini-Maker Faire Manchester
+ * Minecraft Of Things presentation at Maker Faire Newcastle 2014
+ * Minecraft Of Things presentation at Internal Make Showcase at LJMU Computer Science Department
+ * Minecraft Of Things presentation at ITaaU conference
+ * ShrimpCraft at National Museum Liverpool

+### Impact on Ross Dalziel's Artistic Practice

+CloudMaker has had a substantial impact on Ross Dalziels work around game and tech culture

+ * **WhitCraft**, Minecraft:Pocket Edition Public Server commission and education resources for Whitworth Art Gallery
+ * Administration and upkeep of [WhitCraft](http://cheapjack.github.io/whitcraft/) as a service.
+ * [ShrimpCraft](https://github.com/cheapjack/ShrimpCraft) Arduino Analogue sensor kits visualised on the CloudMaker server for:
+  * [Octopus Collective](http://www.octopuscollective.org/) and Walney Primary School, Walney Island
+  * [Currently](http://www.currently.no/) at National Museums Liverpool Maritime Museum
+  * [Currently](http://www.currently.no/) at [Do It Anyway Festival](http://opensourcingfestivals.eu/events/do-it-anyway-festival-sheffield-uk) in partnership with [Piksel](http://piksel.no/) and [Access Space](http://access-space.org) Sheffield
+and the  project.
+ * Development of RFCrafting a low power radio control game system for interacting with Minecraft and Text Adventures, **PUBLIC INVESTIGATIONS** Arts Council Project with The National Trust
+ * Prototype [DeadWood](https://github.com/cheapjack/DeadWood) biology research project.
+Developing pop-up minecraft server that allows scientists and artists to overlay images of fungal and bacterial samples onto real world spaces through Minecraft:Pocket Edition on mobile devices.
+  * Uses a solar powered android smartphone to broadcast a local wifi hotspot to connect to a custom **pocketmine** server for iOS and Android clients to access and explore this game space in real space; in this case the site of the samples.
+Part of Deadwood workshop at AND2015, Grizedale forest.
+ * Prototype MineCraft server for Young Adult Carers for Merseyside E-Health co-design workshop

 ###Documentation
 <p><iframe src="https://player.vimeo.com/video/92258008" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/92258008">CloudMaker - Making Minecraft Real</a> from <a href="https://vimeo.com/factliverpool">FACT</a> on <a href="https://vimeo.com">Vimeo</a>.</p>